A native Atlantan who grew up in Sandy Springs and Dunwoody, Georgia, Dr. Marion graduated in 1988 from the Emory University School of Dentistry.

 As a child, he had a chemistry set he enjoyed a lot.
 He also enjoyed working with his hands and would disassemble and put back together antique phones his dad brought from work.
 When he got to know a wonderful pediatric dentist who embodied how he saw himself as a grownup and realized that dentistry would give him an outlet for his love of science, of working with intricate things, and of working with people, he made up his mind to become a dentist.

-Two years out of dental school, he was working with a dentist who had been trained at the Pankey Institute in Florida, where they teach advanced restorative dentistry and bite equilibration.
+Then, two years out of dental school, he was working with a dentist who had been trained at the Pankey Institute in Florida, where they teach advanced restorative dentistry and bite equilibration.
 After learning that Dr. Marion had headaches almost daily, the other dentist checked his bite and discovered that he had significant bite irregularities.
-After 15 minutes of bite equilibration, Dr. Marion was cured of his headaches—they were gone.
-So Dr. Marion decided to attend the Pankey Institute himself and qualify himself to provide that level of service.
-He now says of this work, “When I equilibrate someone who truly needs this and they finally for the first time feel what a solid bite feels like, they look at me like I’m a superhero.
+After 15 minutes of bite equilibration, Dr. Marion was completely cured of his headaches—they were gone.
+So he decided to attend the Pankey Institute himself and qualify himself to provide that level of service.
+“When I equilibrate someone who truly needs this,” he says, “and they finally for the first time feel what a solid bite feels like, they look at me like I’m a superhero.
 This brings me great joy!”

 Another of his principal joys in his work comes from his cosmetic dentistry.
 “I had a CEO of a major company come to us,” he says, “and we noticed that whenever he laughed he’d subconsciously cover his smile with his hand, pretending to be rubbing his chin.
 The first time we saw him after his smile makeover, he was literally a different man, coming in with confidence on steroids and a massive grin.
 It makes my day, heck, it makes my month to change someone’s life with a new smile!”